Case Study

 All data is private.
 Sharing is opt-in per item.
 This preserves the willingness to set ambitious goals.

-The discipline of what we don't build is the real differentiator.
+The discipline of what I don't build is the real differentiator.

 05

 These are popular features in the accountability space.
-We excluded every one, not from oversight, but from evidence.
+I excluded every one, not from oversight, but from evidence.

 Streaks